datuchela/fizziks/README.md

 ### Client

-After installing dependencies in client directory, run `npm run dev`, it should run on port **3000** or quit, you can change that in `package.json`
+After installing dependencies in client directory, run `npm run dev`, it should run on port **3000** or quit.
+You can change that in `package.json`